 Cupid (2009), now starring Bobby Cannavale as Trevor Pierce and Sarah Paulson as Claire McCrae, premiered on ABC on March 31.
 So far, besides the name and casting changes, the big differences are that the series is set in New York City instead of Chicago, Champ has been split into Felix Araiza and his sister Lita, and the Irish pub/performance space Trevor slings drinks at is now an adult movie theater turned Mariachi-Karaoke bar.

-There's also a freeware game of the same name
+There's also a freeware game of the same name.
+It's totally unrelated.

 This show provides examples of:Both